 Ideas are powerful, but they’re also perishable.
 While they can change lives, they need to be defended and passed on to each new generation.
 The Fund for American Studies champions a core set of principles – freedom, individual responsibility and free markets – which we believe define the essence of the American political tradition.
 We strive to have a profound effect on the lives of our students by passing on the ideas that offer the greatest opportunity for personal fulfillment and human accomplishment.

-Surveying this political and social landscape, Charles Edison, former governor of New Jersey, secretary of the Navy and son of the inventor Thomas Alva Edison, recognized that college students needed a balanced perspective on political and economic institutions.
-And in 1967, he took the first steps toward establishing the institution that is today known as The Fund for American Studies.
+Surveying this political and social landscape, Charles Edison, former Governor of New Jersey, Secretary of the Navy and son of the inventor Thomas Alva Edison, recognized that college students needed a balanced perspective on political and economic institutions.
+In 1967, Edison recruited Dr. Walter H. Judd, David R. Jones, Marvin Liebman and William F. Buckley, Jr. to help him establish the institution that is today known as The Fund for American Studies.

 With a renewed commitment to its mission, continued support from thousands of generous donors, wise leadership from the Board, strong management and dedicated alumni, TFAS has all the ingredients for continued success for decades to come.